Precision or Peril: A PoC of Python Code Quality from Quantized Large Language Models: Methodology

 \subsection{LLM Code Generation}

-For LLM code generation, we use two benchmarks as sources for prompts: HumanEval Plus \cite{chen2021evaluating} and Mostly Basic Python Problems (MBPP) Plus \cite{MBPP_2021}.
-Each of these benchmarks contains a standardized set of Python programming problems in the form of prompts that an LLM has to solve.
-Once the LLM completes all the prompts, they are evaluated through a series of unit tests, and the average passing rate across all of the test cases is returned as the final score for both benchmarks.
+For LLM code generation, we use two benchmarks as sources for prompts: HumanEvalPlus \cite{chen2021evaluating} and Mostly Basic Python Problems (MBPP) Plus \cite{MBPP_2021}.
+Each benchmark contains a set of Python programming problems in the form of prompts that an LLM has to solve.
+Once the LLM completes all the prompts, they are evaluated through a series of unit tests, and the average passing rate across all the test cases is returned as the final score for both benchmarks.
 A human-written solution is included for all test cases as a baseline for comparison.
-HumanEval Plus has 169 medium-difficulty Python problems with 40-80 test cases per problem.
+HumanEvalPlus has 169 medium-difficulty Python problems with 40-80 test cases per problem.
 MBPP Plus has roughly 800 easy Python problems that have about 10-30 test cases per problem.
-The test suites of both HumanEval Plus and MBPP Plus were expanded from HumanEval and MBPP, respectively, through a combination of context-free grammars (CFGs) and LLMs.
+The test suites of both HumanEvalPlus and MBPP Plus were expanded from HumanEval and MBPP, respectively, through a combination of context-free grammars (CFGs) and LLMs.
 We used the expanded test cases for our benchmark results.
-An example of the HumanEval Plus prompt can be seen in Listing~\ref{lst:Listing1} and a corresponding generated LLM solution in Listing \ref{lst:Listing2}.
+An example of the HumanEvalPlus prompt can be seen in Listing~\ref{lst:Listing1} and a corresponding generated LLM solution in Listing \ref{lst:Listing2}.

 \lstset{ basicstyle=\ttfamily , backgroundcolor=, keywordstyle=\bfseries, commentstyle=, stringstyle=, numbers=left, numberstyle= , frame=single, breaklines=true, captionpos=b, }